MakeSchool-Tutorials/Make-Parties/P10-Deleting-Rsvps/content.md

 $ sequelize db:migrate
 ```

-Open up your heroku project and do some manual testing.
+Open up your Heroku project and do some manual testing.
 Great work!

 # What Happened